tinker-engine/tinker-engine/README.md

 Note: To add images, you need to add them both the root level image folder and the docs/sources/images folder.

 ## Running tests
+Note: These are still a work in progress.
 To run the tests pip install development requirements.

 ```